 Other than just being a royal god, he took on many side hustles as the bodyguard of any deity.
 He is projected as the protector of a lion god by the name of Mahes in a tomb called the Naos of Saft el Henneh.
 In another tomb in the Dakhla oasis, he can be seen as the protector of his parents, Osiris and Isis.

 The Navel-String of Horus

-Besides being a protector of people that were still alive, he also gained some notoriety for protecting the deceased from falling into the net that is stretched between the earth and the sky.
-The net, as told in Egyptian history, may push a person’s soul back and impede it from reaching the sky.
-Actually, the net is often referred to as the navel-string of Horus.
+Besides being a protector of people who were still alive, he also gained some notoriety for protecting the deceased from falling into the net that is stretched between the earth and the sky.
+The net, as told in Egyptian mythology, may push a person’s soul back and impede it from reaching the sky.
+Actually, the net is often referred to as the navel string of Horus.